gdanko/enpass/README.md

 Flags:
   -h, --help                  help for list
-      --json                  Output the data as JSON.
       --list                  Output the data as list, similar to SQLite line mode.
   -o, --orderby stringArray   Specify fields to sort by.
-Can be used multiple times. (default [title])
+Can be used multiple times.
+Valid: card_type, category, created, label, last_used, subtitle, title, updated
       --table                 Output the data as a table.
       --trashed               Show trashed items.
       --yaml                  Output the data as YAML.